Hello, and a warm welcome to my piano tuition page.

 Continual appraisals.
 So you know how you are progressing and what to focus on in between lessons

 Don’t forget that learning to play any instrument is a journey.
 It’s not about the destination.
 Any experienced musician will tell you that.
-It’s not like climbing a mountain that is a struggle until you reach the top – it’s more like an exciting trip around the world, where you are enjoying the sights, meeting new people, learning new cultures, new words.
+It’s not like climbing a mountain that is a struggle until you reach the top – it’s more like an exciting trip around the world, where you are enjoying the sights, meeting new people, learning new cultures, new worlds.
 It’s about enjoying the journey and knowing that you’ve achieved something that you set out to achieve!!

 I encorporate up-to-date teaching methods that focus on eliminating bad habits (if you have been playing already), speeding up your progress, making practising (the time you spend by yourself working out pieces/songs) easier and enabling you to excel as a musician!